nostar/DroidStar/README.md

 There is a vocoder plugin API available for loading of vocoder software.
 Any vocoder plugin used with DroidStar should be properly licensed by the user if any copyright patents apply.
 Do not use any patented vocoder plugin that you are not licensed to use.
 I have no information regarding aquiring a software vocoder.

 # Loading a vocoder plugin
-A vocoder plugin is placed in the standard Download location for the given platform:
-- Linux: ~/Downloads
-- MacOS: ~/Downloads
-- Windows: C:/Users/User/Documents
-- Android: /storage/emulated/0/Download (typically referred to as Internal storage -> Download

-A vocoder can also be downloaded from a URL.
+A vocoder plugin can be downloaded from a URL, which will place the vocoder into the correct location for the platform.
 Add a full http url, including the filename, to the Vocoder URL option on the settings tab, and click the Download vocoder button.

+For Android and iOS devices, the vocoder URL download method is the only way to load a vocoder plugin.
+For Linux/MacOS/Windows, a vocoder can also be manually placed.
+Copy the plugin to the system settings file location.
+On Linux, this is ~/.config/dudetronics.
+It is the same place where the host and id files are located (DMRHosts.txt, DMRIDs.data, etc).

 The vocoder plugin filename must be named vocoder_plugin.platform.arch where platform and arch can be any of the following:
 platform: linux, darwin, winnt, android, ios
 arch: x86_64, arm, arm64

+The platform and arch for your device are identified on the About tab.

 There are no software vocoder plugins available in this repository, and I have no information on obtaining one.
 DONT ASK!